introcompsys/vscode-better-terminal-capture/README.md

 ## Features

-Take the output from the last active terminal and dump it into a new file.
+Take the output from the last active terminal and dump it into a file, saving all outputs into one file.

 ![Capture using Clipboard](images/vscode-terminal-capture-clipboard2.gif)